finehance/mapbox-server/README.md

 example of query:
 http://localhost:6767/mapbox?n=28.61&e=-16.11&s=27.99&w=-16.93&z=2&t=terrain-rgb

+Files are saved in ./assets directory.

 ## /texture

-by requesting through browser url query, it stitches together given tiles (/mapbox route neeeds to be called first to save the tiles) ands saves stiched file as a one texture
+Stitches together given tiles ands saves stiched file as a one texture

+> NOTE: /mapbox route neeeds to be called first to save the tiles)

 **query params:**
 type = satellite or terrain-rgb (and other accepted mapbox types)